The Gig Economy and its continuing evolution was and is unexpected. It is also intriguing. Clearly disruptive it is proving positive on many fronts.

 Getting onboard

-Gig employment did not follow the traditional recruitment convention as phone app and online applications and interfaces took over with online applications processed within an hour.
+Gig employment did not follow the traditional recruitment convention as phone app and online applications and interfaces took over.
+Online applications typically processed within an hour.
 Bureaucracy was taken out.

-Pensioners are also back in the game, doing deliveries or into ride hailing. which some do it to kill the boredom.
+Pensioners are also back in the game, doing deliveries or into ride hailing.
+Some doing it to kill the boredom.
 Others to cover cost of the car ownership or even saving up for a holiday overseas.
-The model made it so much easier and s second wind I suppose.
+The model made it so much easier and became a second wind I suppose.

 Freelance forums